The Truncation Blind Spot: How Decoding Strategies Systematically Exclude Human-Like Token Choices: Ethics Statement

 We use publicly available datasets without personally identifiable information.
-We acknowledge that understanding detectability could potentially inform attempts to evade detection; however, we believe the scientific value of understanding why machine text is detectable outweighs this risk, particularly as our findings point toward improving generation quality rather than merely evading detection.
+Understanding detectability could inform attempts to evade detection; we judge the scientific value of understanding why machine text is detectable to outweigh this risk, particularly as our findings point toward improving generation rather than evading detection.
+Code, prompts, configurations, and outputs are released under the MIT License at \url{https://github.com/EstebanGarces/human_vs_machine}.
 We declare no conflicts of interest.